Pythons leave them singing at London reunion show

 "They really put on a great show," said Greg Clausen of Los Angeles, who had flown with his wife and son to see the show, and had last seen the Pythons at the Hollywood Bowl 34 years ago.

-"They're irreverent and wild and wonderful and it's humour for the soul."
+"They're irreverent and wild and wonderful and it's humor for the soul."

 (Reporting by Michael Roddy; Editing by Steve Orlofsky)